 Hi!
 I’m Thomas Preece.
-I arrange music for ukulele and English ocarina.
+I arrange music for ukulele and ocarina.

 I first discovered the ukulele in 2006, through the work of the Ukulele Orchestra of Great Britain.
-I immediately took a liking to their style of musical comedy, and the wide-ranging nature of the music they played: because the ukulele is “wrong” for everything, you can use it for anything in a way that most other instruments can’t.
+I immediately took a liking to their style of musical comedy, and the wide-ranging nature of the music they played: because the ukulele is the “wrong” instrument for almost everything, you can ignore the traditional restrictions on what instrument you’re “supposed” to use, and use it to play almost anything in a way that you can’t really get away with on other instruments.

 I eventually took up playing the uke for myself when a friend gave me a student model soprano, and told me I could keep it as long as I learned to play it.
 My only regret is that I didn’t start learning sooner!